Are You Swimming In Liability? Lessons Pool Owners Can Learn From Demi Moore’s Asset Protection Fail

 - State that your tenant is responsible for maintenance of the pool safety equipment, such as fences, and that the tenant must immediately notify you, the landlord, of any safety feature or pool equipment repairs that are needed.

 - State that the Tenant agrees to supervise the pool at all times that guests are at the property.
-(Demi Moore)
+This would have saved Demi’s rear end.

 - Make sure that your property/landlord insurance includes protection for the swimming pool and that your insurance agent knows there is a swimming pool on your property.
 Keep in mind that your insurance company can deny you coverage if you do not have the “adequate” pool safety features as required by law.
 (This is why you need to know local/state laws).